angeldollface/flek/README.markdown

 ## ABOUT

 This is my Rust implementation of a package I wrote in [Dart](https://github.com/angeldollface/securitycheck) roughly a year ago and implemented also in [ECMA Script](https://github.com/angeldollface/vulcheck).
 These packages all do one thing: They provide functions for you to check whether your passwords are secure or not.
 My algorithm gives your password a score and if the score is higher than eight, then the password is deemed to be secure.
 Why ***Flek***?
 The name is a combination of the words ***Fl***aw and Ch***e(c)k***.
 All of these packages implement an algorithm of my own design and have all been optimized to be as fast as possible.
-Enjoy. :heart:
+Enjoy.

 ## INSTALLATION